Viktor1722/Docusaurus-Portfolio/docs/Research Report/1st Research Phase/AB Testing.md

 DALL-E 2 maintains a high level of consistency in its creative interpretations.
 This reliability in understanding and executing prompts makes it a preferred choice for applications where adherence to the specific details of prompts is critical.

 ### Cost-Effectiveness
-<p>Stable Diffusion: Stable Diffusion is generally considered more cost-effective, especially for small-scale or individual users.
+Stable Diffusion: Stable Diffusion is generally considered more cost-effective, especially for small-scale or individual users.
 Its pricing model tends to be more accessible, making it a viable option for those with budget constraints.
 The trade-off between the efficiency of the model and its cost is favorable.
-Users get a robust creative tool without a significant financial burden, making it an attractive choice for projects where cost is a key consideration.</p>
+Users get a robust creative tool without a significant financial burden, making it an attractive choice for projects where cost is a key consideration.
 Dall-e2: DALL-E 2, being a product of OpenAI, might come with a higher cost, especially for commercial use or extensive projects.
 This can be a limiting factor for smaller businesses or individual creators.
 Value for Money: Despite the higher cost, the value provided by DALL-E 2 in terms of image quality and alignment with prompts may justify the investment, particularly for professional or commercial applications where output quality is paramount.